The views expressed by the host on this program, now documented to be almost always right, 99.6% of the time.

 It's vacant.

-Somebody tells them, here's how you do it, this is what's gonna trip them up, and then they call every talk show they can find, thinking they've got the excellent trip-up technique.
+And then they call every talk show they can find, thinking they've got the excellent trip-up technique.

-I wonder if if people like that are aware of some of the salaries that these union people, not just the rank and file, but the thug leaders are pulling down.
+I wonder if people like that are aware of some of the salaries that these union people, not just the rank and file, but the thug leaders are pulling down.

-Now, the president of the AFS CME, which is the largest union in Wisconsin, Gerald McIntyre, makes 480,000 a year plus expenses.
+Now, the president of the AFSCME, which is the largest union in Wisconsin, Gerald McIntyre, makes $480,000 a year plus expenses.

-That's the Union thug leader.
+That's the union thug leader.

 Okay, the union leader.

-That's the American Federation of State, County, municipal employees.
+That's the American Federation of State, County, Municipal Employees.

 These are the little guys.

-They'll have hey, my absence has been excused.
+Hey, my absence has been excused.

 What do you think that means?